EpicureanHeron/initiativeTracker/README.md

     * instead of the modolo division, could be done by having the 1st and last character in the array have a special ID (that if they die it gets put on the next one of the right or left).

 * Dex thought: could have dex just = initiatve on the character model, then update the inint each battle...then revert back to just the dex mod at the end of the battle.

+10/30/2018

+* Need to work on the battle page adding the init and dex
+*